 This popular dog hairstyle is similar to a puppy haircut and a kennel cut but is typically more sculpted to the shape of your dog.
 The groomer will round out the edges of the face and cut the hair on your dog’s legs and tail to appear more teddy bear-like.

-A teddy bear haircut is best suited to Shih Poos with straight hair or short curly hair.
+A teddy bear haircut is one of the best Shih Poo grooming styles for dogs with straight hair or short curly hair.
 However, this stylish look is achievable on many dog breeds.

 2. Puppy Haircut

 A puppy haircut is similar to a teddy bear haircut because the groomer evenly trims all areas of your dog’s body.
-The main difference is that a teddy bear haircut involves the groomer sculpting teddy bear-like features out of the hair.
+The biggest difference between this haircut and the teddy bear cut is the shaping your groomer will do.

 With a puppy haircut, the groomer styles the hair on the face, legs, and tail to the dog’s features, but does not emulate a plush toy.
 Instead, the cut will make your Shih Poo look younger and keep it cooler in warm weather.